More Than 80% of Pregnant People Are Iron-Deficient by Third Trimester, New Study Finds

 We need more routine and thorough iron testing

-Iron deficiency is more common in women, per the JAMA study, but unfortunately, its signs and symptoms can be written off as other things by doctors—such as chronic fatigue or anxiety.
+Iron deficiency is more common in women, per the JAMA study, but unfortunately, its signs and symptoms can be written off as other things by healthcare providers—such as chronic fatigue or anxiety.
 But because iron deficiency can lead to negative health outcomes (whether pregnant or not), it's important to make sure you're getting your levels checked regularly.

 "It is recommended to check iron levels during the initial pregnancy intake visit in the first trimester, and again when gestational diabetes testing occurs between weeks 26 to 28 weeks of pregnancy," says Dr. Ross.
 But "your iron levels should be checked more often if you're anemic during pregnancy."